Chrishaneus/cs-145-project-Chrishaneus/README.md

 <!-- Installation -->
 ## Installation
 For the project to work, you need an installation of <a href="https://www.python.org/downloads/">python</a> >= 3.5 in your device.
+The version that is installed in the AWS instance given was 3.10.4.
 If any of the aformentioned modules or libraries are not pre-installed with your python installation, you can use the following command in your terminal:

 ````
 pip install <module name>